Hendricks dominates, Bryant homers as Cubs beat Indians 7-1

+CHICAGO (AP) — Kyle Hendricks isn’t all that interested in labels.
+The results are what matters to him, and he sure is on quite a roll.

-CHICAGO (AP) — Kyle Hendricks dominated over six scoreless innings to win his eighth straight start, Kris Bryant homered and the Chicago Cubs beat the Cleveland Indians 7-1 Tuesday night to avoid a two-game sweep.
+Hendricks dominated over six scoreless innings to win his eighth straight start, Kris Bryant homered and the Chicago Cubs beat the Cleveland Indians 7-1 Tuesday night to avoid a two-game sweep.

 Willson Contreras and Patrick Wisdom also went deep, and the Cubs won for only the third time in nine games.